FacerTest/poll-blogger/README.md

 # poll-blogger
 A python program that sets up and runs single elimination tournaments on Tumblr with (hopefully) minimal human tedium

-I will immediately preface this by saying that this program is not functionally complete.
-Currently, the ability to **render a chart of the competition** is not implemented, despite there being an option to do so in the program.
-Furthermore, **it is currently impossible to input competitor propaganda through the program**; you have to edit the competitor JSON file.
-I will probably get around to adding these eventually.
+I will immediately preface this by saying that this program is not functionally complete. **it is currently impossible to input competitor propaganda through the program**; you have to edit the competitor JSON file.
 But hey!
 You could always take fate into your own hands and do my work for me :)

 Also, I don't know if there is a good way to ship a python virtual environment with a program so you're going to have to set up your own.
 I do have a nice reqirement.txt file that you should be able to use to install everything you need with pip.